typhoon-hil/vscode-typhoon-test-extension/README.md

 Execution results will be stored in the `report` directory.
 If the `typhoon-test.testRun.cleanOldResults` setting is enabled, the extension will clean the old results before new tests are run.

+#### Running options

+- **Run Tests from Active File or Specific Test**: Quickly execute all tests in the active Python file or run a specific test by placing the cursor on the test name.

+- **Stop Running Tests**: Easily terminate ongoing test executions with a dedicated stop command.

 #### Extension Configuration

 The extension needs to be configured in order to work properly.
 The configuration can be accessed by executing the